-47. Prior to the construction of the aged care facility, the consent holder shall engage a suitably qualified traffic engineer to prepare a carparking assessment and plan/s to demonstrate that the provision of parking for this facility complies with AS/NZS.1:2890 Part 4.
-The Carparking assessment and plan/s must be provided to Council's CMO for certification.

-Note: In certifying the assessment and plan/s the CMO will liaise with Council's Transport Engineer.

-48. Vehicle parking must be implemented in accordance with the assessment and plan/s certified under Condition [47] above prior to the occupation of the aged care facility.
+- 47. Prior to the construction of the aged care facility, the consent holder shall engage a suitably qualified traffic engineer to prepare a carparking assessment and plan/s to demonstrate that the provision of parking for this facility complies with AS/NZS.1:2890 Part 4.
+The Carparking assessment and plan/s must be provided to Council's CMO for certification. - Note: In certifying the assessment and plan/s the CMO will liaise with Council's Transport Engineer. - 48.
+Vehicle parking must be implemented in accordance with the assessment and plan/s certified under Condition [47] above prior to receiving code of compliance for any new building related to the aged care facility.